-The Girl Scouts are officially woke.
-That’s right, the Girl Scouts are on trend by offering not one, but two gluten-free cookies in their annual frenzy to sell cookies.
+The Girl Scouts are on-trend by offering not one, but two gluten-free cookies for their gluten-challenged supporters.

 (1) Gluten-Free Caramel Chocolate Chip

-You can learn more about these gluten-free Girl Scout cookies on the Girl Scout website.
+Learn more about all of the gluten-free Girl Scout cookies options on the Girl Scout website.

-If you love and miss Thin Mints like me, I have a few suggestions for you:
+If you love and miss Thin Mint cookies like me, I have a few suggestions for you:

 (2) Lillabee’s Chocolate Mint Brownie Thins

-Lillabee’s offers a paleo version of Thin Mints that just might satisfy your hankering for Thin Mints (especially if you’re following a paleo diet).
+Lillabee’s offers a paleo version of Thin Mint cookies that just might satisfy your Thin Mint cookie cravings.